iljaSL/tryHackMe-rooms/README.md

 ## About this project

-In this repo, I gonna share my room walkthroughs which can be find on [TryHackMe](https://tryhackme.com/). <br>
+In this repo, I gonna share my room walkthroughs on [TryHackMe](https://tryhackme.com/). <br>
-TryHackMe is an online platform for learning cyber security and ethical hacking, through different kind of 'Hacktivities' in virtual rooms.
-I will explain in detail all the solutions and challenges in the readme files inside the specific directories for the rooms.
+TryHackMe is a online platform for learning cyber security and ethical hacking through different kind of 'Hacktivities' in virtual rooms. <br>
+I will explain in detail all the solutions and challenges inside the readme files in the specific directories for the rooms.

-Here is a [link](https://tryhackme.com/p/yoto) to my public profile on TryHackem
+Here is a [link](https://tryhackme.com/p/yoto) to my public profile on TryHackme.

 ## Rooms